 Each cycle lasts around 90 minutes consisting of the 5 stages of sleep.

-During the night, the amount of time spent in each stage varies; we spend more time in stages 3 & 4 in the beginning of the night and more time in REM stage towards the morning.
-Increasing age also changes our sleep patterns as we require less time sleeping while babies spend 50% sleep time in REM stage.
+During the night, the amount of time spent in each stage varies; we spend more time in stages 3 & 4 at the beginning of the night and more time in the REM stage towards the morning.
+Increasing age also changes our sleep patterns as we require less time sleeping while babies spend 50% sleep time in the REM stage.